ZeissIQS/zeiss-inspect-addon-api/doc/howtos/testing_apps/testing_apps.md

 `AutoDialogContext` provides a context for automatically interacting with dialogs which are shown via `gom.script.sys.show_user_defined_dialog`.
-`AutoDialogContext` is a context manager ([https://docs.python.org/3/reference/datamodel.html#context-managers](https://docs.python.org/3/reference/datamodel.html#context-managers)), which can be used together with the "with" statement ([https://docs.python.org/3/reference/compound_stmts.html#with](https://docs.python.org/3/reference/compound_stmts.html#with)).
+`AutoDialogContext` is a context manager ([https://docs.python.org/3/reference/datamodel.html#context-managers](https://docs.python.org/3/reference/datamodel.html#context-managers)), which can be used together with the `with` statement ([https://docs.python.org/3/reference/compound_stmts.html#with](https://docs.python.org/3/reference/compound_stmts.html#with)).

 Its `__init__` method expects a callback function.
 This callback function should take a single parameter which is a dialog handle.
 The dialog handle may be used to manipulate the dialog (set the value of widgets, call the handler manually, etc).

 Interaction with the control buttons of the dialog is done via the return value of the callback:
 * If the dialog should be closed via the close button, the callback should return 'close'.
-* If the dialog should be closed via the cancel button (BreakError), the callback should return 'cancel'.
+* If the dialog should be closed via the cancel button (`BreakError`), the callback should return 'cancel'.
 * If the dialog does not need to be closed by automatic control button interaction, but will close itself by some other interaction, the callback should return `None`.